 Residents at Garvies Point, scheduled to open in 2019, have several options for commuting to Manhattan.

 Long Island Railroad

 The Long Island Railroad (LIRR) operates out of Penn Station at 34th Street and 8th Ave.
 On weekdays, there are express trains from Glen Cove to Penn Station and back that take only 58 minutes with no transfer required!
 At other times, a transfer at Jamaica is required.
 Here are directions to and from Penn Station.

 Take any train line that stops in Jamaica (almost all of them do).
 Get off at Jamaica and transfer to the Oyster Bay line.
 You can get off at Sea Cliff, Glen Street or Glen Cove Stations.
 The trip should take approximately 65 minutes.

 - To Manhattan

 Get on the train at Sea Cliff, Glen Street or Glen Cove Station.
 Use the platform labeled "To New York".
 Take the train to Mineola or Jamaica.
 The conductor will advise you on the best place to transfer.
 Trains from Mineola and Jamaica go straight to Penn Station.
 The total trip time is 65 minutes.

 The most exciting option for commuting will be the high-speed ferry to Manhattan.
-The ferry leaves from Garvies Point, walkable from The Beacon and other buildings at Garvies Point.
+The ferry terminal is adjacent to The Beacon and near other buildings at Garvies Point.
 Details are yet to be finalized, but riders of the Glen Cove ferry this past summer compared the ferry ride to a pleasure cruise.
 See more reactions to the ferry here.